The millennial pause, gen z shake, and digital artifacts

 The millennial pause has been floating around the internet since November 2021.
 It first began garnering some major traction on TikTok, which I’d love to dive deep into but I cannot because I write this from India where it’s banned here BUT YES, the term millennial pause was first mentioned in a TikTok about Taylor Swift.
 And while Taylor wasn’t the first person to ‘pause millennially’, a video of her started this conversation.

 An observant millennial with the handle @nisipisa stitched a TikTok with T-Swift, pointing out that even she can’t help but become a victim of the millennial pause.
 “God!
 Will she ever stop being relatable,” she says, referring to Taylor Swift.
-Well Nisipisa, – that depends on whether you’re born on this side of ’95 or the other.

 For those of us who aren’t (or cannot) be entrenched in TikTok culture, the millennial pause then got some mainstream attention thanks to the viral article published in The Atlantic by Internet-culture QUEEN Kate Lindsay.
 (Please do yourself a favor and subscribe to her newsletter on Substack, it’s called Embedded)